MultiAdaptive/document/Domicon-WhitePaper-V2.1.md

 The main function of the consensus layer is to determine what data should be broadcast and stored by Domicon.
 And punish dishonest nodes.
 Dishonest nodes include withholding data, not broadcasting data, not storing data, or tampering with data.

-In Domicon's design, the functionality of the consensus layer will be maximized in Layer1.
-For example, when Ethereum is Layer1, these functions can be implemented in smart contracts.
-But when bitcoin is Layer1, which data will be broadcast and stored will be recorded on Bitcoin, and the penalty of malicious nodes will be implemented in conjunction with the consensus between trusted nodes.
+In Domicon's design, the functionality of the consensus layer will be maximized in Layer 1.
+For example, when Ethereum is Layer 1, these functions can be implemented in smart contracts.
+But when Bitcoin is Layer 1, which data will be broadcast and stored will be recorded on Bitcoin, and the penalty of malicious nodes will be implemented in conjunction with the consensus between trusted nodes.

 ## Broadcast Layer

 The nodes in the broadcast layer will store all data for all projects for 14 days.
-Therefore, the data is organized according to the time of submission to domicon.
+Therefore, the data is organized according to the time of submission to Domicon.

 The broadcast node undertakes the two functions of receiving data and broadcasting data.